mossgreen/mossgreen.github.io/_posts/2019-03-15-Spring-RestTemplate.md

 ### Configure Timeout

 We can configure RestTemplate to time out by simply using `ClientHttpRequestFactory`.
-// todo

 ## Consuming REST endpoints with RestTemplate

-RestTemplate provides 41 methods for interacting with REST resources.
+`RestTemplate` provides 41 methods for interacting with REST resources.
 Some are overloaded so that they can be summerized as 12 operations.

 - `delete()`
 - `exchange()`